Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 |Amputation (One Leg Below Knee)||£91,950 to £124,800||Prosthetic success, trauma of injury and complexity of amputation will determine the level of award.|

-When it comes to leg amputation claims, we believe that if the accident were the fault of someone else, you should not have to pay out of pocket to get the compensation that you deserve.
+When it comes to claiming leg amputation compensation, we believe that if the accident were the fault of someone else, you should not have to pay out of pocket to get the compensation that you deserve.
 With this in mind, we are proud to have a robust No Win No Fee policy that allows you to pursue a claim without having to pay out of your own pocket to do so.
 We know the financial strain a leg amputation can put on your finances, and we would not like to think that you would have to stretch this even further to pay legal bills at this difficult time.

 We will be happy to talk you through our No Win No Fee policy, explaining exactly how it works, and how we can offer this service which means if your claim is not successful then you won’t pay a penny out of your pocket for legal bills.

 Simply call us to talk about No Win No Fee claims with us, and we will tell you honestly what is involved and how it works.

 We believe we offer a second to none service.
 And it’s likely that if you call one of our thousands of previous clients, they would agree with us.
 For a No Win No Fee leg injury compensation claim, we ensure you remain at the forefront of our work.

 Our friendly yet professional staff are well versed in dealing with claims that involve extensive and distressing injuries, and we work hard to ensure that you are treated with care, respect and understanding at all times.
 We keep you fully informed of your claim’s progress at all times, and will never go ahead with any action without your authority.

 Our solicitors are hand-picked for their attention to detail, their experience and their dedication to fighting for the maximum compensation for each and every client we help.